Loading...

 Life Expectancy and Quality of Life

-It is quite frequent in nature and does not need the performance of an operation.
+It is quite frequent in nature and does not require the performance of an operation.

 Controversially, transplants require major surgery, possible rejection of organs, and the use of immunosuppressive drugs throughout an individual’s life.